Andy Irons: Legacy

-A 2018 documentary titled Andy Irons: Kissed by God chronicled Irons' surfing career and his struggles with bipolar disorder and substance abuse.
+A 2018 documentary titled Andy Irons: Kissed by God chronicled Irons's surfing career and his struggles with bipolar disorder and substance abuse.

-Irons' family runs the Andy Irons Foundation in his memory which focuses on community programs for youth struggling with mental illness.
+Irons's family runs the Andy Irons Foundation in his memory which focuses on community programs for youth struggling with mental illness.
 In 2019, Metallica and Billabong released the "Metallica x AI Forever" collection, with a portion of the proceeds benefiting the Andy Irons Foundation.
 Irons had previously collaborated with Metallica and Billabong for a clothing collection in 2007.